How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 11. use journaling as a tool to overcome anxiety

-Ughh… I don’t know what should happen for me to start journaling.
+I don’t know what should happen for me to start journaling consistently.
 But I am adding it here because I had experience with it and I know it works.

 I recently found a couple of pages from my once-attempted diary.
-What surprised me is that I couldn’t remember that particular occasion of my anxiety attack.
+What surprised me was that I couldn’t remember that particular occasion of my anxiety attack.

-What happens is that when we are in a midst of a bad tantrum we get completely absorbed in it and are unable to see reality clearly.
-But once a painful moment is gone we successfully erase it from the memory.
+What happens is that when we are in the midst of a bad tantrum, we get completely absorbed in it and are unable to see reality clearly.
+But once a painful moment is gone, we successfully erase it from our memory.

 Finding and reading what I was going through at a particular moment gave me a different perspective on my anxieties.